|Home » Learning Curve

 Svensson and his boss Thomas Mattsson were to later explain why they broke the rules in publishing Assange's name, as doing so was against acceptable behaviour.
 At first they said it was because everyone already knew who it was (?) but later admitted the real reason was that it would be the biggest scoop in their history.

 Rick Falkvinge was awakened early with the news, and rushed out a message to all his party members.
-'We have a colocation agreement with WikiLeaks, but as for the Assange, we don't know the man', the message said.
+'We have a colocation agreement with WikiLeaks, but as for Assange, we don't know the man', the message said.

 Even the Swedish government had gone into Panic Mode.
 Prosecutor-General Anders Perklev was contacted by superiors.
 They asked him to clean up the mess.
 Perklev pulled his best Stockholm prosecutor out of the hat: Eva Finné.
-Eva was in her summer cottage for the weekend, and a messenger went out to her with the few documents in the case file (including Sofia's unfinished story).
+Eva was in her summer cottage for the weekend, and a messenger went out to her with the few documents in the case file (including Sofia's unfinished testimony).
 Eva spends the rest of her day reviewing the case file.

 Assange has now learned of the story, and asks about town what he should do.
 Get a lawyer, people say, recommending Leif Silbersky, the former understudy of Henning Sjöström, Sweden's otherwise most famous attorney.
 Plans are evidently underway for Silbersky and Assange to meet with the police as soon as they're given instructions.